Depersonalizc/cg101/notes/02_3D Transformations II.md

 2. **Camera (View)** transformation $\mathcal C$
 3. **Projection** transformation $\mathcal P$,

-i.e., $\mathcal V=\mathcal P\circ\mathcal C\circ\mathcal M$.
+in that $\mathcal V=\mathcal P\circ\mathcal C\circ\mathcal M$.
 To understand all these transforms, it helps conceptually to imagine a virtual camera that captures a scene.
 Say we want to take a photo of a toy Teddy Bear.
 What we have to do are the following:

 1. Place Ted in a nice spot and pose (say close to the window, rotated a bit so his left body is lit by the Sun)
 2. Pick a right place and angle for the camera (say pointing straight to Ted in a full body portrait)